hphelion/documentation/bindings.jclouds.block-storage.md

       Boolean deleted = volumeApi.deleteSnapshot("<snapshotID>");

-See the [HP Cloud jclouds Java/Clojure Bindings](/bindings/jclouds) page for further information on the jclouds binding.
+See the [HP Helion Cloud jclouds Java/Clojure Bindings](/bindings/jclouds) page for further information on the jclouds binding.